 In the 2004-05 season, a midfield trio of Lampard, Makélélé and Tiago had metaphorically swept all before them, but when Mourinho described the Ghanaian as being, “the best we can get for his position and he can play anywhere in midfield,” it was clear that the 22-year-old had been lined up to take over from the manager’s compatriot.
 Here was a player of such abundant physical reserves that, after a metronomic display in a pulsating midfield, legend had it that he would go for a run to burn off surplus energy.

 Such attention to the physical aspects of the game however, led him into early controversy.
 It may well have been that the player had been massively swayed by reports of the physicality present in the English game, but early on in his time at Stamford Bridge, it became clear how he had earned the description of being a “physical monster” in France.
 Robust challenges quickly became a feature of his game, but often spilled over into excess.
-One particular challenge on Liverpool’s Dietmar Hamman in a Champions, is a case in point.
+One particular challenge on Liverpool’s Dietmar Hamman in a European game, is a case in point.
 Despite the referee somehow missing the challenge, a UEFA review resulted in a two-game ban.
-Quickly enough, Essien learnt to rein such excesses without diminishing his desire and application, as Mourinho precisely moulded his player into the required pattern.
+Quickly enough, Essien learned to rein such excesses without diminishing his desire and application, as Mourinho precisely molded his player into the required pattern.

 So many players of this type quickly get labelled as being a ‘destroyer’ in the middle of the park, with any other ability subsumed into this destruction persona.
 Such accusation could never be labelled at Michael Essien.
 Allied to his lung-bursting forward sallies to support the forward line and ability to read games and cover to keep the Chelsea back door locked both alongside Makélélé, and after the Frenchman had left, was a versatility so valuable to Chelsea.